aseempatni/author-profiling/src/README.md

 ## Instruction to use `test.py`

+Use it to convert a document to CSV of its features.

 * Have the input document saved in a file.
 Here we take that as `input_01.txt`.
 * Run `python tast.py [file_name]`.
 * The resulting CSV will be saved in `[file_name].out`.